The A46 Strategic Link Road is a very exciting scheme both for Warwickshire and the wider sub-region.

 The A46 provides the glue which links these various areas together both locally and more widely across the sub-region, providing key business to business connectivity for companies such as Jaguar Land Rover and its supply chain.
 Within this context, it is vital that key junctions such as Stoneleigh are fit for purpose.

 Coventry City Council has recently delivered a comprehensive package of Local Pinch Point capacity improvements at key junctions along and in the vicinity of the A45 corridor.
 In the case of the A45/A429 Kenilworth Road junction, the Pinch Point improvements were originally only envisaged to provide short term relief, with grade separation of the junction expected to be necessary in the future in order to provide continuing long term congestion and growth benefits to this area of the city and wider sub-region.

-The proposed A46 Link Road will reduce the need for any further major improvements to A45/A429 Kenilworth Road for the foreseeable future, as Phases 1 and 2 of the A46 Link Road are expected to deliver similar or greater benefits in terms of congestion reduction and growth to the A45 corridor.
+The proposed A46 Link Road will reduce the need for any further major improvements to A45/A429 Kenilworth Road for the foreseeable future, as the A46 Stoneleigh Junction and A46 Strategic Link Road are expected to deliver similar or greater benefits in terms of congestion reduction and growth to the A45 corridor.
 This will allow sustainable growth to come forward in future Local Plans in both the city and adjoining area of Warwick District.

 The Expressway concept promoted through the Government’s ‘Road Investment Strategy 2015/16 – 2019/20’ (RIS1) for certain sections of the trunk road network envisages a motorway standard experience for users, with dual carriageway provision and grade-separated junctions.